 When it came to writing The Corpse Ritual, it was a no-brainer to set the book in a museum.

 For one, I’d already decided the book would feature mummies and jiangshi.
 I also love museums, especially natural history museums.
-In addition, you can’t set a series in Washington, D.C., without mentioning its museums.
-After all, D.C. is known for its museums.
+In addition, you can’t set a series in Washington, D.C., without mentioning its world-famous museums.

 The district’s National Air and Space Museum and National Museum of Natural History are two of the most visited museums in the United States.
 Both museums are part of the Smithsonian Institution, which was created by an act of Congress in 1846 to be “an establishment for the increase and diffusion of knowledge.”